Skip to content

 Winners, Losers and Unknowns (First-Year View)

-Refugees (working age) Legal income, mobility beyond camps, formal work history.
-Employer dependency, limited bargaining power, uncertainty after 1 year.
+Refugees (working age) Legal income, mobility beyond camps, first formal work history.
+Employer dependency, weak bargaining power, unclear status after year one.

-Thai employers Access to semi-captive labour pool in shortage sectors; reputational upside if managed well.
-Compliance costs, audit risk, need for training, potential backlash if abuses surface.
+Thai employers New labour pool for shortage sectors; reputational upside if managed responsibly.
+Compliance and audit costs, training burden, backlash risk if abuses surface.

-Thai state Lower aid burden, taxable activity, political credit for “solution.”
-Liability if rights are ignored; precedent for further integration decisions.
+Thai state Lower aid burden, more taxable activity, narrative of “managed solution.”
+Liability if rights fail in practice; precedent for deeper integration decisions.

-Donors & NGOs Pathway to livelihoods; argument for reduced long-term aid.
-Less leverage if aid budgets fall faster than protection mechanisms ramp up.
+Donors & NGOs Pathway to livelihoods; evidence to argue for more sustainable programming.
+Reduced leverage if budgets shrink faster than protection mechanisms scale.

 A refugee couple sits across from a Thai HR officer, examining a printed work contract and sample payslip together.